svenarnold/SSLMonitor/README.md

 ## Installation and Usage Instructions

 To built the application a working Grails environment is needed.
 The application itself should be self explaining.
-It was developed using Grails 2.2 and Java 7 but should work with earlier versions of both Grails and JDK also.
+It was developed using Grails 2.3.4 and Java 7.

 Make sure to setup credentials in BootStrap.groovy.